Marker Logo

 Erected by Montana Historical Society.

 Location.
 46° 30.486′ N, 114° 5.538′ W. Marker is in Stevensville, Montana, in Ravalli County.
-Marker is on Church Street near East 4th Street.
+It is on Church Street near East 4th Street.
 Touch for map.
 Marker is at or near this postal address: 402 Church Street, Stevensville MT 59870, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Denayer House (about 500 feet away, measured in a direct line); Porter & Buck Building (about 600 feet away); Calvin and Magdalene Cook House (about 700 feet away); First State Bank Building (about 700 feet away); Henry Buck/Stevensville Trading Co (approx. 0.2 miles away); Thorton Building (approx. 0.2 miles away); IOOF Hall (approx. 0.2 miles away); Gleason Building (approx. 0.2 miles away).
+At least 8 other markers are within walking distance of this marker: Denayer House (about 500 feet away, measured in a direct line); Porter & Buck Building (about 600 feet away); Calvin and Magdalene Cook House (about 700 feet away); First State Bank Building (about 700 feet away); Henry Buck/Stevensville Trading Co (approx. 0.2 miles away); Thorton Building (approx. 0.2 miles away); IOOF Hall (approx. 0.2 miles away); Gleason Building (approx. 0.2 miles away).
 Touch for a list and map of all markers in Stevensville.

 First Baptist Church Marker image.
 Click for full size.

-Photographed By Barry Swackhamer, May 11, 2018
+Photographed by Barry Swackhamer, May 11, 2018

 2. First Baptist Church Marker